Jnguyen615/infoWaVe-/README.md

 <h2 id="future-ideas">💡 Future Ideas </h2>

+- User login for saving articles

-- Add favoriting feature for user to favorite and save articles for future reference
+- Add favoriting feature for users to favorite and save articles for future reference

 - Allowing users to shuffle their saved articles into a particular order

-- User login for saving articles